swharden/code-notes/README.md

 # Scott's Code Notes

-This repository contains a collection of programming notes and copy/pastable code blocks intended for my future self.
+* This repository code, notes, and resources intended for my future self
+* Most of the work that here goes into my [C# Notes](Csharp)
+* My [Favorite UI icons](/Csharp/icons-vs2017/readme.md) page is useful